 Erik has significant personal experience in all stages of the civil litigation process, including e-discovery, depositions, temporary restraining orders, preliminary injunctions, class certification, dispositive motions, trials, expert witnesses, and appeals.
 He also has experience in alternative dispute resolution processes such as mediation and arbitration.

 Erik graduated summa cum laude from The Ohio State University Moritz College of Law, where he was Editor-in-Chief of the Ohio State Law Journal.
 After law school, Erik clerked for Judge Jeffrey S. Sutton on the U.S. Court of Appeals for the Sixth Circuit.

 He then served as the Simon Karas Fellow in the Ohio Attorney General’s Office, where he worked with the Ohio State Solicitor in representing the State of Ohio in high-profile appeals before the Ohio Supreme Court, the Sixth Circuit, and the United States Supreme Court.
 Before joining Organ Cole in 2012, Erik was a business litigator at Jones Day, one of the largest law firms in the world.

-Erik is a member of the Chief Justice Thomas J. Moyer American Inn of Court, the Ohio State Bar Association, and the Columbus Bar Association.
+Erik is a member of the the Ohio State Bar Association and the Columbus Bar Association.
 He is active in his church, First Community Church in Columbus, where he has served as chair of the governing board.
-Erik is married with three children.
-He enjoys golf, hockey, and cooking.